kostealupu/maibmagento/README.md

 **Title**

-Title to be shown on the checkout screen.
+Title displayed on the checkout screen.

 **Certificate**